Skip to main content

 This was going to be my first thoughts on the new Apple Watch, posted about a day after I unboxed it.
 But then life got in the way and I’ve now been using it for a week.
 What I’d planned to be a little more than a “hot take” is now probably a little closer to an actual review!

-From the picture above you can see what I was using before.
-It’s not an Apple Watch, it’s not a competing smart watch.
+My previous watch was not a competing smart watch.
 It doesn’t even have a battery.
 (To be clear, my new watch isn’t a replacement.
 I still plan to wear the Marloe.)

 How not to be a boy